mohammed-elbestawy/AWS-Smart-Contact-Form-Project/README.md

 Every other component (S3, CloudFront, API Gateway, Lambda, SQS, DynamoDB, SNS, Cognito) has an always-free tier or near-zero idle cost and was left running.

-## Possible Improvements

-- Replace the keyword + sentiment spam heuristic with a custom-trained Comprehend classifier
-- Add a Dead Letter Queue (DLQ) on the SQS queue to catch messages that fail processing repeatedly
-- Move the WAF Web ACL into Infrastructure as Code (Terraform) so it can be recreated on demand for a live demo without manual reconfiguration
-- Add CloudWatch alarms on Lambda error rates and SQS queue depth

 ## Repository Structure

     AWS-Smart-Contact-Form-Project/